waylonggggg/tp/docs/UserGuide.md

 * The student must currently be assigned to the specified `CCA_NAME` for the removal to be successful.

 Examples:
-* `remove_c 1 c/Basketball` Removes the "Basketball" CCA assignment from the student at index 1 in the current student list.
+* `remove_c 1 c/Basketball` Removes the `Basketball` CCA assignment from the student at index 1 in the current student list.

 ### Clearing all entries : `clear`